 The park, which many consider to be the heart of the town, will be drastically reconfigured.
 The stage will be moved to the centre of the park where it will blast sound up the hill, the reason it was placed on the edge in the first place.
 The moved stage will block the view of what is now open water (but will become the aforementioned extension of the marina) where kayaks and other small boats drift over to listen to the music that is often featured in the park.
 The massive condominium building will replace mature trees and cast a shadow across large parts of the park where children play and families gather to picnic and listen to music.

-To further his goal of accommodating large vessels, the developer has recently purchased the assets of Gibsons Marina to the west of his property in a complex deal that involves the town’s transferring the sublease of the land and water from its long-time owner to the developer, with presumably the consent of the province from which the lease originates.
+To further his goal of accommodating large vessels, the developer has recently purchased the assets of Gibsons Public Marina to the west of his property in a complex and illicit deal that involves the town’s transferring the sublease of the land and water from its long-time owner to the developer, without the consent of the province from which the lease originates.

 The release of contaminants by dredging is a huge concern for townsfolk.
 Because the town has opted out of the Provincial Contaminated Site Profile process, but has not substituted a process of its own, townspeople are wondering who will be responsible for ensuring that their harbour and aquifer won’t be contaminated and who will be on the hook if something goes awry.

 In the midst of the turmoil, the town went through an election, intensifying the dissension among citizens.
 Duelling ads were placed in the local media, dubious tactics were employed, anomalies occurred, and allegations of irregularities are still under investigation.
 In the end, the better-funded side won.